MaxvanGils/LongReadSampler/README.md

 If you use LRS in your research or projects, please cite this repository as follows:

-Max van Gils, LongReadSampler: A Streamlit GUI wrapper for Badread, GitHub repository <https://github.com/MaxvanGils/LongReadSampler>, [2025]
+Max van Gils, LongReadSampler: A wrapper for long read simulation using Badread, GitHub repository <https://github.com/MaxvanGils/LongReadSampler>, [2025]

 Please also cite the original Badread paper and/or repository: